hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_endpoint.html.markdown

 * `name` - (Required) The name which should be used for this Front Door Endpoint.
 Changing this forces a new Front Door Endpoint to be created.

-* `cdn_frontdoor_profile_id` - (Required) The ID of the CDN FrontDoor Profile within which this Front Door Endpoint should exist.
+* `cdn_frontdoor_profile_id` - (Required) The ID of the Front Door Profile within which this Front Door Endpoint should exist.
 Changing this forces a new Front Door Endpoint to be created.

 ---